 Your marriage preparation probably received much less time or was completely ignored, but that should not be the case.

 Couples who have a terrible first year without resolving the issues they encountered are likely to get a divorce.

-Sometimes, their marriage becomes an unhappy and unhealthy marriage.
+Sometimes, their marriage becomes an unhappy and unhealthy one.

 So far, our first year has been the hardest year for our marriage, and we hope it will forever remain the hardest year and there is only good times ahead 🙂

 Even though it has been our hardest year, we enjoyed every bit of it because we learned so much and grew together.